-Neurological Problems occur after damage to the nervous system, such as injury to the brain spinal cord or nerves.
-Neurological problems can either be acquired, where the child acquires damage to the nervous system through an accident or sudden injury e.g. a stroke or head injury.
-Neurological problems can also be the result of a progressive disease where the nervous system will deteriorate over a period of time.
+Neurological problems occur as a result of damage to the nervous system, such as injury to the brain, spinal cord or nerves.
+Neurological problems can be acquired as a result of sudden injury to the nervous system e.g. a stroke or head injury.
+Neurological problems can also be progressive where the problems will worsen over time due to deterioration of the nervous system.

-Neurological problems lead to a variety of difficulties depending on what area of the nervous system has been affected.
-Neurological problems can result in a difficulty with muscle function, language (both expressive and receptive), speech, swallowing and social communication.
+Neurological problems can result in many different difficulties which will be dependent on the area of the nervous system that has been affected.
+Neurological problems can result in difficulties with muscle function, speech, language (both expressive and receptive), swallowing and social communication.

-Common neurological problems in children, which can affect speech, language, communication and swallowing include:
+Common neurological problems in adults which can be treated at speech and language therapy include:

 Back to top ↑